International Studies in Rural Japan

-Sushi and tempura may be some of the most well-known Japanese foods but others such as tofu, ramen, soba and udon, are quickly gaining popularity internationally.
+Sushi may be the most well-known Japanese food but others such as tofu, ramen, soba, and udon, are gaining popularity.
 Here, you will find some of the freshest and most delicious food anywhere in the world.
-This unbeatable quality is apparent by the popularity of the Tsukiji Fish Market in Tokyo, which draws visitors from all over the world every day.
-Tokyo also boasts the most Michelin starred restaurants of anywhere in the world for the eight year in a row.
 Japan’s healthy cuisine may be one of the secrets to why it has one of the longest average life expectancies in the world.

-Japan has been a world leader in the latest technology for decades with innovations from shinkansen (bullet trains), which carry thousands of travelers quickly and quietly across Japan every day, to electric rice cookers and LED lights used in homes across the world.
+Japan has been a world leader in the latest technology for decades with innovations from shinkansen (新幹線・しんかんせん) or bullet trains.
+They carry thousands of travelers quickly and quietly across Japan every day.
+Japan has electric rice cookers and LED lights used in homes across the world.
 Major automobile manufacturers like Toyota and Honda were born in Japan and are now global household names.
-This is also true for Sony and Panasonic, multinational corporations making high quality audio devices and other electronics.
+This is also true for Sony and Panasonic-multinational corporations making high-quality audio devices and other electronics.

-One of Japan’s most famous exports is its pop culture, from anime and manga to video games, music and movies.
-Japanese pop stars such as Arashi, Ayumi Hamasaki and Kyary Pamyu Pamyu are famous not only in Japan but have a broad international fan base as well.
-Under the vision of Hayao Miyazaki, Studio Ghibli has created wildly popular and internationally-acclaimed animated movies such as My Neighbor Totoro, Princess Mononoke and Spirited Away.
-Anime television series such as One Piece and Naruto remain popular abroad as they have been translated and broadcast across the world in many different languages while Japanese video game companies such as Nintendo have been providing countless hours of entertainment for decades.
+One of Japan’s most famous exports is pop culture, from anime and manga to video games, music, and movies.
+Japanese pop stars such as Perfume, AKB48, and Baby Metal are famous not only in Japan but have a broad international fan base.
+Under the vision of Hayao Miyazaki, Studio Ghibli has created wildly popular and internationally-acclaimed animated movies such as Spirited Away, Princess Mononoke, and Howl’s Moving Castle.
+Anime television series such as Demon Slayer and Jujutsu Kaisen are widely popular.
+They have even been translated and broadcast across the world in many different languages.
+All the while, Japanese video game companies such as Nintendo have been providing hours of entertainment for decades.

 Health and Safety

 Living in Japan means you are residing in one of the safest countries in the world.
-Highly advanced yet affordable healthcare is available to all residents through the national health insurance plan.
-Even in major cities, most streets are quite clean, thanks to strict trash sorting and recycling rules, and tap water is safe to drink.
-The crime rate is extremely low, even in the large metropolis of Tokyo, which was recently ranked first in The Economist’s 2015 Safe Cities Index.
+Highly advanced yet affordable healthcare is available to all residents along with national health insurance.
+Even in major cities, most streets are quite clean thanks to strict trash sorting and recycling rules, and tap water is safe to drink.
+The crime rate is extremely low, even in the large metropolis of Tokyo, which was recently ranked fifth in the world by The Economist’s Safe Cities Index.